Orlando on the Cheap: 20 Easy Ways to Save on your Orlando Vacation

 4. Go out for a big lunch instead of dinner

-Lunchtime restaurant visits are much easier on the wallet.
+Going out to a nice restaurant for lunch is much easier on the wallet.
 At this time, you will enjoy lower priced entrees, better service, and a more enjoyable crowd-free ambiance.
 On top of that, research shows that eating the biggest meal of the day at lunch is best for your digestive system.
 There are both quick and full service restaurants within both parks, or you can temporarily leave the parks to enjoy a more frugal off-site dining experience.
-Sweet Tomatoes is a wonderful budget friendly all-you-can-eat salad/soup buffet located super close to the park.
+Jason’s Deli is a wonderful budget friendly all-you-can-eat salad buffet located fairly close to Universal.
+Other great chain lunch deals include: Olive Garden’s unlimited soup, salad, and bread and Panera’s you pick two.

 5. Consider a Disney/Universal dining plan